AdobeDocs/experience-platform.en/help/data-science-workspace/walkthrough.md

 #### Convert storeType to indicator variable

 Next, you want to convert the storeType column to columns representing each `storeType`.
 There are 3 store types, (`A`, `B`, `C`), from which you are creating 3 new columns.
-The value set in each will be a boolean value where a '1' will be set depending on what the `storeType` was and `0` for the other 2 columns.
+The value set in each is a boolean value where a '1' is set depending on what the `storeType` was and `0` for the other 2 columns.

 ![](./images/walkthrough/storeType.png)

-The current `storeType` column will be dropped.
+The current `storeType` column is dropped.

 #### Convert isHoliday to numeric type